 - Introduce mobility cards, which provide employees with a travel budget that can be used for a variety of transportation services

 Compare travel options, in real time, to develop corporate mobility policies that lower cost without impacting efficiency or productivity

 - Track and manage accounts with external transportation providers

 - Improve visibility into driver information to ensure compliance with regulations and corporate rules

-- Keep driver records organised and up-to-date so that all the information you need is available when company or personal vehicles are in use
+Keep driver records organized and up-to-date so that all the information you need is available when company or personal vehicles are in use

 - View information in a single dashboard where you can include details of vehicle usage and other types of travel expenses